Growing Weed Legally at Home

 District of Columbia

 It is legal for an adult 21 years or older to cultivate up to 6 cannabis plants in their home so long as no more than 3 of them are mature.
+The maximum number of plants for a household is 12, with 6 or fewer being mature, flowering plants.

 A registered medical marijuana patient is permitted to grow no more than 10 plants total and up to 4 oz. of usable weed jointly between the caregiver and patient.
 Marijuana can only be grown at either the caregiver’s residence or the qualifying patient’s home.

 Adults 21 years old may cultivate up to 12 marijuana plants in their home for personal use in an enclosed facility.
+Plants must not be visible from a public place.

 Adults 21 years old and older can legally grow up to 6 plants in their residence if they live more than 25 miles from a retail cannabis shop.
 The law allows up to 12 plants max per household.